Brian Babin: Immigration

 Babin supported Trump's 2017 executive order to temporarily curtail travel to the U.S. from six Middle Eastern nations until better screening methods are devised.
 After the EO was signed, he posted on social media: "Great news—now let’s get it into law!"
 Babin also wholeheartedly supported building a wall at the southern border.

+Babin sponsored H.R.
+6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks.
+The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
+The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.

+In a September 2021 Newsmax interview, Babin said that Democrats were using immigration to "replace the American electorate with a third world electorate."
+These comments came one day after Tucker Carlson discussed the Great Replacement Theory in a Fox News segment, with the Anti-Defamation League noting that Babin was mirroring Carlson's rhetoric.

+In 2025, Babin introduced a bill which would eliminate automatic birthright citizenship for children born to undocumented immigrant parents.
+The bill was intended to codify into federal legislation President Trump's executive order on birthright citizenship.

+Israel

+Babin voted to provide Israel with support following 2023 Hamas attack on Israel.

 Transgender bathroom use

 On May 19, 2016, Babin introduced HR 5294, the "Student Privacy Protection and Safety Act of 2016", which would invalidate the "Dear Colleague Letter on Transgender Students" until superseded by an Act of Congress.
-The "Dear Colleague" letter was an official correspondence jointly issued by the United States Departments of Justice and Education on May 13 providing significant guidance that Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex, also prohibits discrimination based on a student's gender identity.
+The "Dear Colleague" letter was an official correspondence jointly issued by the United States departments of Justice and Education on May 13 providing significant guidance that Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex, also prohibits discrimination based on a student's gender identity.
 Babin characterized HR 5294 as a "bathroom bill" in a subsequent press release, where he stated, in part, that "The federal government should not be in the business of throwing common sense and decency out the window and forcing local schools to permit a teenage boy who ‘identifies’ as a girl to use changing rooms, locker rooms and bathrooms with five-year-old girls."

 Babin also cosponsored HR 5275, the "Prohibiting the Usurpation of Bathroom Laws through Independent Choice School Act (PUBLIC School Act) of 2016".
 HR 5275 would allow state and local governments to enact and enforce policies on the use of sex-segregated bathrooms and locker rooms.
 He also cosponsored HR 5307, the "Title IX Clarification Act of 2016", on May 24.
 HR 5307 would amend Title IX to define sex as 'the biological sex'.
 Later in 2016, Babin cosponsored HR 5812, the Civil Rights Uniformity Act of 2016.
 All four bills (HR 5294, 5275, 5307, and 5812) died in committee.
 HR 5812 was reissued in 2017 as the "Civil Rights Uniformity Act of 2017" (HR 2796), which Babin cosponsored on June 7, 2017.